digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/03-deploy-traefik-ingress-controller.rst

      traefik/hub-agent       1.6.0           v1.4.2          Traefik Hub is an all-in-one global networking ...
      traefik/maesh           2.1.2           v1.3.2          Maesh - Simpler Service Mesh

 #.
-Install Traefik:

-   The following command expects that you are in the root directory your clone of the `accompanying resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`_.
+Install Traefik.
+The following command expects that you are in the root directory of your clone of the `Daml Enterprise Accompanying Resources <https://github.com/DACH-NY/daml-enterprise-deployment-blueprints/>`_:

    .. code-block:: bash